open/close all folders

 - Shadowrun has Salamanders, magical beings who look like a ball of fire with flames dancing around it.
 No one is sure what their motivations are or if they even are sapient, but rumor has it that some humans can seal a pact with them.

 - Magic: The Gathering has a couple of creature cards that share the type of salamander, like Scalding Salamander, Pyric Salamander and Flowstone Salamander.
-They all belong to the red color type most strongly connected to fire and have rather similar offensive abilities.
+They are all aligned with Red, the color most strongly connected with fire.
 There are also other fiery lizard type creatures, like Lava Runner and Bellows Lizard.

 - The Fire-type Charmander (which references this trope in its name) and its evolutions are clearly reptiles, based on the mythological Salamander for the first two states and a dragon for the final state.

 - In various games, Death Mountain is filled with fire-resistant, fire-breathing lizards called Dodongo.
 Other reptilian creatures, especially dragons, have been known to breathe fire.